brennan-malone/reading-notes/class3.md

 # Read: 03 - Revisions and the Cloud
+This version control reading is critical to use working within the class
+we will need to create and share files/repos not just to get graded, but also so we can work with teammates

 * version control allows for tracking and rectifying changes
 * CVCS centralized version control system - sinlge server system storing all changes CVCS is a great way to streamline processes, by allowing developers to see eachothers work.